-Third, is the tattoo school close enough that you can actually attend regular training?
+Third, is the tattoo school close enough that you can attend regular training?
 If you’d have to move just to attend, you’ll need to factor those costs into your total tattoo apprenticeship cost.
 Online or remote training can work for learning to create flash art, but it’s impossible to accurately learn to tattoo without being in a legitimate tattoo studio.
 In-person instruction with proper equipment is essential for becoming a skilled and safe tattoo artist.
-If the tattoo school isn’t thorough about their safety procedures and how to care for your equipment, it’s another red flag.
+If the tattoo school isn’t thorough about its safety procedures and how to care for your equipment, it’s another red flag.

-Fourth, does the tattoo school actually care about you?
+Fourth, does the tattoo school care about you?
 Is it a quick money-grab operation that has an uncertain, confusing curriculum and no individual attention, or does it offer comprehensive, individualized learning plans to ensure you receive quality training?
-Is the training provided built on the style of a traditional apprenticeship or is it just random and chaotic?
+Is the training provided built on the style of a traditional apprenticeship, or is it just random and chaotic?